 The advantages of GPR rebar surveys

-Ground Penetrating Radar (GPR) detects changes in the sub-surface, therefore it is not limited to detection of reinforcement or metallic objects.
-It can be used to provide immediate results on site, or the data can be saved electronically and analysed off-site to provide detailed results such as high-resolution rebar mapping.
+Ground Penetrating Radar (GPR) detects changes in the sub-surface, so it is not limited to detecting reinforcement or metallic objects.
+It can be used to provide immediate results on-site, or the data can be saved electronically and analysed off-site to provide detailed results such as high-resolution rebar mapping.

-Using a high-frequency antenna, high resolution is possible to depths up to 400mm.
+High-resolution rebar mapping is possible to depths up to 400mm using a high-frequency antenna.
 Lower antenna frequencies provide greater penetration depth, albeit at a lower resolution.

 Ground Penetrating Radar can: